top of page

 The noun 'resident' originates from the Latin word 'residens,' which is the present participle of the verb 'residere.'
 This verb is formed from two components: 're,' indicating 'again,' and 'sidere,' meaning 'to sit.'
 Therefore, the etymology of 'resident' conveys the idea of someone who sits or stays in a particular place repeatedly.
 In its contemporary usage, a 'resident' is an individual who resides or lives in a specific place or location for an extended period of time, reflecting the notion of being settled or established in a particular area.
 This etymology underscores the concept of continuity and permanence in one's habitation, emphasizing their long-term presence in a particular locale.

-Quiz: Find the meaning of resident
+Find the correct meaning of the noun resident:

 Try Again!